coder/code-server/doc/CONTRIBUTING.md

 Over time, Microsoft added support to VS Code to run it on the web.
 They have made the front-end open source, but not the server.
 As such, code-server v2 (and later) uses the VS Code front-end and implements the server.
-We use a git subtree to be able to pull in VS Code's front-end.
+We do this by using a git subtree to fork and modify VS Code.
 This code lives under [./lib/vscode](./lib/vscode).

-Some noteworthy changes in our codebase:
+Some noteworthy changes in our version of VS Code:

 - Adding our build file, which includes our code and VS Code's web code
 - Allowing multiple extension directories (both user and built-in)